PREP GIRLS CURLING: Pardeeville hands Portage its first loss of the season

 “Maybe it’s a good thing.
 I told them, ‘they did not play bad.
 It was a good game.
 It came down to the last shot,’” Shlimovitz said.
 “That’s how we want it to come down.
 The last four ends we played very well.”

-Pardeeville will be the No. 4 girls seed out of 16 teams at the state tournament next week, but after Tuesday’s win, the Bulldogs might be the most confident team at the event.
+Pardeeville will be the No. 4 girls seed out of 16 teams at the state tournament next week, but after Tuesday’s win, and a recent win over a Poynette team that will be seeded second at the state tournament, the Bulldogs might be the most confident team at the event.

 “For sure.
 That’s our third straight win,” Barden said.
 “We’re just telling ourselves that if we can beat (Portage), we can beat anyone.”